Caserta: Main sights

 As one of the most visited monuments in Italy, the palace has more than 1200 rooms, decorated in various styles.
-It has been the set for several famous movies such as Star Wars: Episode I – The Phantom Menace, Star Wars: Episode II – Attack of the Clones, Angels & Demons, and Mission: Impossible III.
+It has been the set for several famous movies such as Star Wars: Episode I – The Phantom Menace, Star Wars: Episode II – Attack of the Clones, Angels & Demons, Mission: Impossible III, and Conclave.
 The park is 2 mi long and contains many waterfalls, lakes, and gardens, including a very famous English garden.